skycoin/skycoin-exchange/src/api/mobile/README.md

 ### Send bitcoin

-This api can be used to send bitcoin to one recipient address, this api could be very slow or failed finally, cause we get bitcoin utxos and broadcast the raw transaction through the api of blockexplorer.com.
+This api can be used to send bitcoin to one recipient address.

+Note: As we use the apis from blockexplorer.com to get utxos and broadcast transaction, sometime it could be very slow and have no response.

 ```go
 func SendBtc(walletID string, toAddr string, amount string, fee string) (string, error)